2005 Online Dating survey explores Sexual Behaviour of South Africans

-NETucation continued to track the amount of online dating services which has exploded and now totals 25 up from the 10 found in 2004.
-The privacy of respondents is protected because the 33 question survey is anonymous.
+NETucation continued to track the number of online dating services, which has exploded and now totals 25, up from the 10 found in 2004.
+The privacy of respondents is protected because the 33-question survey is anonymous.
 Prizes have been lined up as an incentive to those who complete the online dating survey.
 First prize is an Apple iPod Shuffle, five subscriptions to Cosmopolitan by Associated Magazines and five subscriptions to Men’s Health magazines by Touchline Media.
-The major South African providers of online dating services, namely DatingBuzz, Couples, Galaxy Singles, Lovemail, SexyIntro and many others are all participating in this research project.
+The major South African providers of online dating services, namely DatingBuzz, Couples, Galaxy Singles, Lovemail, SexyIntro and many others, are all participating in this research project.

 The findings will be published in September 2005, and will emphasise the following:

-* how many meaningful relations have developed from online dating
+* How many meaningful relationships have developed from online dating

-* how the Internet, body-consumerism and watching more and more at SwallowSalon.com changing the sexual behaviour of people
+* How the Internet, body-consumerism and watching more and more at SwallowSalon.com are changing the sexual behaviour of people

-* the growth of total number of people using online dating
+* The growth of the total number of people using online dating

-* the growth in number of providers of online dating services
+* The growth in the number of providers of online dating services

 MEDIA CONTACTS